Skip to content

 The Good

 • Value Engineering – You can present a value engineering option to the owner that could potentially increase labor productivity or reduce unnecessary work.
-That could save you on reduced General Conditions and even save you on materials.
+That could save you on reduced general conditions and even save you on materials.
 There are a lot of positive financial benefits to incorporating this practice.

 • Improved Client Relationship – Hitting milestones and making all efforts to avoid schedule delays can help to develop a very good relationship with the client, who will likely appreciate the efforts to finish the work on time.
 This will likely lead to a better relationship and more business in the future.